-The EBTI-3 system is able to compare the country in which an application is received to the country in which the applicant is established.
+The EBTI system can compare the country in which an application is received to the country in which the applicant is established.
 In case where the application is received in another Member State than the one in which the applicant is established, the system will send an automatic notification message to the latter Member State.
 The notification process will, thus become automatic not requiring any notification action from the Member States.